FarzanehDarki/Darki2020_methods/README.md

 # Darki2020_methods
-Methods to access binocular rivalry with periodic stimuli
+Methods to assess binocular rivalry with periodic stimuli